Does your business still insist on top-down management practices?

 She will share her practical steps to avoid leading from ego and role-model humility, both on a personal and organisational level.
 She will leave you with a personal action plan you can take back to your teams to improve your impact and results.

-13:15 Keynote Speaker: Lynn Leahy - How to Lead a High Performance Culture
+13:15 Keynote Speaker: Lynn Leahy - 'Leading a High Performance Culture'

-14:30 Table Debate - Practical Steps For High Performance
+14:45 Practical Steps For High Performance with Lynn Leahy

 Uspire guest speakers are deliberately selected to provoke new thinking, stimulate debate and encourage the paradigm shift.